-- Heat one tbsp olive oil in a large saute pan, add half the garlic and the onion, cooking for about 2 minutes.
-Add the spinach and cook until the spinach is wilted.
-Remove and set aside.
+- Heat one tbsp olive oil in a large saute pan over medium heat.
+Add the garlic and the onion.
+Cook for about two minutes and then add the ground turkey, salt, pepper, and oregano.

-- Cover the pan with foil and bake 45 minutes.
+- Cover the pan with foil so the foil touches as little of the cheese as possible, and bake 45 minutes.
 Remove the foil and bake an additional 15 minutes or so until the cheese on top browns a bit.